Glossary

 Adding sterile/bacteriostatic water to a lyophilized peptide vial to make it injectable.

-Injection into fat under the skin — abdomen, thigh, upper arm.
+Injection into fat just under the skin — usually belly, thigh, or upper arm.
 Most peptides are dosed this way; absorption is slower than IM.

 Tachyphylaxis

-Diminishing response to repeated doses.
-Some peptides (like growth hormone secretagogues) are dosed cyclically to avoid it.
+Your body's response gets weaker with repeated doses.
+Some peptides (especially GH secretagogues) are cycled on/off to avoid it.